jvolkening/p5-Compress-DSRC/README.md

 DEPENDENCIES
 ------------

 Compress::DSRC is bundled with the DSRC C++ library.
-Compilation requires the Boost system and thread libraries.
-There are no additional dependencies other than a C++ compiler on the target system.
+Building requires a C++ compiler with support for the C++11 standard (e.g. GCC 4.7 or later).

 COPYRIGHT AND LICENSE